 -Set up boundaries.
 You can make healthy boundaries part of your lifestyle.
-In our case, we chose to not let others influence our relationship, avoid extra stress by removing anything that does not contribute to your growth as a couple.
-Listen to advice from your close ones but remember that you and your partner are the priority, and if the advise does not apply to you, then let it go.
-Remember those who do care for you want to see you happy, and they will not be offended if you choose not to follow their advise, because they understand you are your own persons.
+In our case, we chose to not let others influence our relationship.
+Avoid extra stresses by removing anything that does not contribute to your growth as a couple.
+Listen to advice from your close ones but remember you and your partner are the priority; if the advise does not apply to you then let it go.
+Those who do care for you want to see you happy and they will not be offended if you choose not to follow their advise–they understand you are your own persons.

-Something else we incorporated in our lives, is the rule that no matter what, we will do something fun every week just for us.
-If you choose to go on holidays, make it a rule not to speak of your troubles, or children.
-Concentrate on you, better yet turn your phone off ( you can leave the hotel number where you will be staying in case of emergency with your children).
+Something else we incorporated in our lives is the rule that no matter what, we will do something fun every week just for us.
+If you choose to go on holidays make it a rule not to speak of your troubles or children.
+Concentrate on you, better yet turn your phones off ( you can leave the hotel number where you will be staying in case of emergency with your children).

--Lastly remember that no matter what life brings, if your partner is choosing to see your wounds and to open theirs then that is something you should honour.
+-Lastly, no matter what life brings, if your partner is choosing to see your wounds and to open theirs; honor it.
 Love is not just a word but an action!

-When real love is there, you become a better version of the previous you.
-Embrace the healing process, and remember if you have chosen to show this person all of your shortcomings, and have chosen to be real and your partner remains there; not to just stand and watch, not just to expect you to do the work alone, not just to work on yourself, then you have someone who is a reflection of you!.
+When real love is there you become a better version of the previous you.
+Embrace the healing process.
+Remember if you have chosen to show this person all of your shortcomings and have chosen to be real and your partner remains there–not to just stand and watch, not just to expect you to do the work alone, not just to work on yourself– then you have someone who is a reflection of you!

 Everything that happened before were just lessons, you are both “virgin”; for virginity is not a matter of physicality but that of spirit.
-You are choosing to give your partner the parts of your soul you never allowed others to see, that is true virginity, that is real, that is the connection that can not be broken.
+You are choosing to give your partner the parts of your soul you never allowed others to see… that is true virginity.. that is real.. that is the connection which cannot be broken or forgotten.